nikitsrj/goquorum/README.md

 **This setup will create following components:**
-- Four GoQuorum IBFT validator nodes and a RPC non-validator node are created to simulate a base network.<br>
+- Four IBFT validator nodes and a RPC node are created to simulate a base network.<br>
 - In addition, there are three member pairs (GoQuorum and Tessera sets) to simulate private nodes on the network.<br>
-- Apart from these, there are some management and monitoring components like chainlens, Web Explorer, blockscout, Loki, Prometheus and Grafana.<br>
+- Apart from these, there are some explorer, logging and monitoring components like chainlens, Web Explorer, blockscout, Loki, Prometheus and Grafana.<br>

 We installed cakeshop to interact with the quorum network via UI.<br>
 The installation step is mentioned in `quorum-dev-quickstart-steps.sh` file.<br>